pythoninthegrass/kraft-examples/postgres/README.md

 kraft cloud deploy --metro fra0 -M 1024 -e POSTGRES_PASSWORD=unikraft -e PGDATA=/volume/postgres -v postgres:/volume -p 5432:5432/tls .
 ```

-## Connecting Other Instances to PostgreSQL

-It's likely you would want to connect a frontend application (such as a website) to a PostgreSQL instance.
-See an example on that in the [FerretDB documentation](../ferretdb/README.md).

 ## Learn more

 - [PostgreSQL's Documentation](https://www.postgresql.org/docs/)